THE one thing that absolutely no one can find fault in with Suzuki’s Ertiga is its simplicity.

 There is something very beautiful about the absence of wedges and sharp contours, or massive headlight nacelles and cavernous front grilles.
 Even with the top of the range GLX, the elegance is understated.

-I am not a family man, yet I love multi-purpose vehicles.
-I have a bunch of my friends who regularly drive around with me.
+I am not a family man.
+Not yet.
+However, I love multi-purpose vehicles, daddy wagons or mom-mobiles.
+The reason is that I have a bunch of my friends who regularly drive around with me.
 We’re usually cramped in my dad’s sedan.
 Thus, the opportunity for an MPV means space and comfort even for six of my rowdy dormmates.

-The Ertiga’s simplicity contributes to its popularity, which starts at P738K for the entry level GA in manual transmission.
+The Ertiga’s simplicity contributes to its popularity, which starts at P738K for the entry-level GA in manual transmission.
 That price proposition is the main reason why in 2019, some 30 percent of Suzuki’s sales came from this MPV.
-It has proven to be the darling of the driving masses—the value delivered by the car propelled not only the brand’s sales but also its value, impacting on other Suzuki models, especially those that share its powertrain like the Swift and Jimny.
+It has proven to be the darling of the driving masses—the value delivered by the car propelled not only the brand’s sales but also its value, impacting on other Suzuki models, especially those that share its powertrains like the Swift and Jimny.

 The Ertiga I tested was the top-of-the line GLX A/T. It had all the necessary equipment and luxuries to justify its P988K price tag.
 This was the latest model, which we test drove in Tagaytay.
 The upgrade from the previous model was mostly with the front appendage and a European inspired rear tail light cluster.
 The changes did not alter its simple nature.